Binge Drinking

 What is binge drinking?

-What are the risks of binge drinking?
+What are the risks associated with binge drinking?

 Can binge drinking lead to addiction?